Chelyabinsk: Urban layout

 By 1934, during the Soviet period and the mass industrialization, about 250 thousand people lived in the city.
-Large-scale urban planning tasks necessitated the development of the first master plan of the city, executed under the guidance of the architect N. G. Eismont in 1936 (Leningrad branch of Giprogor, architects N. G. Berlinerblau, S. M. Gotlib, N. V. Gromov, K. M. Zaichenko and A. M. Suborov).
+Large-scale urban planning tasks necessitated the development of the first master plan of the city, executed under the guidance of the architect N. G. Eismont in 1936 (Leningrad-based Russian State Research and Design Institute of Urbanism, architects N. G. Berlinerblau, S. M. Gotlib, N. V. Gromov, K. M. Zaichenko and A. M. Suborov).
 The estimated population according to the general plan of 1936 was to reach 550 thousand people.
 The city developed around the historical core, including by cutting down the island birch forest, in the planning of the central part, a rectangular grid of streets was preserved, but with the enlargement of quarters.
-The Metallurgichesky, Traktorozavodsky and Leninsky district were built and developed with heavy industry.
-Along with the city center, the centers of 5 administrative districts were planned, interconnected by a system of transport highways.
-The main street - Spartak Street (now Lenin Avenue) - appears as a link between the Traktorozavodsky district, Revolution Square and the future ensemble of the pre-park square.
+The Metallurgichesky, Traktorozavodsky and Leninsky districts were built and developed with heavy industry.
+Along with the city center, the centers of 5 administrative districts were planned, and interconnected by a system of transport highways.
+The main street – Spartak Street (now Lenin Avenue) – appears as a link between the Traktorozavodsky district, Revolution Square, and the future ensemble of the pre-park square.
 Historically developed streets of Kirov and Zwilling connected the main square of the city with the system of squares in Zarechye.
-The master plan of 1936 provided for the creation of urban recreation areas on the basis of Shershnevsky Bor and Lake Smolino, for the first time the issue of creating a large reservoir on the Miass River (Shershnevskoye reservoir) was raised.
+The master plan of 1936 provided for the creation of urban recreation areas on the basis of Shershnevsky Bor and Lake Smolino, for the first time the issue of creating a large reservoir on the Miass River (Shershnevskoye Reservoir) was raised.